 This episode of Fresnolandia is sponsored by the San Joaquin Valley Housing Collaborative.
 Learn more about the organization and register for their two-day housing summit at: https://sjvhc.org/news-events/

-The topics covered in this week's episode of Fresnolandia: Answer questions from Instagram Announcement about the book club on August 19th with Mas Masumoto...
+The topics covered in this week's episode of Fresnolandia: Hosts answer a few questions from Instagram Dani, Jordan, and Greg some of the headlines...